danielharrell/does_music_move/does_music_move.md

 rather than spatial.
 It is composed of the places, or notes, it moves between; and can only be what it is by becoming so.
-So there isn't a space, strictly speaking, for it *move* in, with the continuity or identity of truly spatial things like our hand, for example, in following that melody.
+So there isn't a space, strictly speaking, for it *to move* in, with the continuity or identity of truly spatial things like our hand, for example, in following that melody.
 But while our hand may be spatial in this